-Our steering has determined that the Gold Standard should address the missing parts of the treatment and care jigsaw.
-The evidence that informs it should include the broadest range of sources, including audit results, consensus development statements, case studies, and personal testimony.
+Our steering group wants the Gold Standard to address the missing parts of the treatment and care jigsaw.
+The evidence we gather should include the broadest range of sources, including audit results, statements which have been agreed by experts, case studies, and personal testimony.

-Our aim is to produce something that it rigorous and which balances clinical considerations and lived experience.
-It should be achievable by all rheumatology services - whether large or small, and specialist axial SpA clinic or one that includes people with axial SpA in a general rheumatology clinic.
+Our aim is to produce something that balances clinical considerations and lived experience.
+It should be achievable by all rheumatology services - whether large or small, a specialist axial SpA clinic or one that includes people with axial SpA in a general rheumatology clinic.
 But it should also be aspirational.